-There is a highly likely that you step your shoes on the surfaces that are already covered by mold spores.
+There is highly likely that you step your shoes on surfaces that are already covered by mold spores.
 Moreover, after working or walking for whole day, your feet get sweaty and your shoes also get dirty and dusty.
 The sweat from your feet accumulates in the shoes.

 This condition results in favoring the growth of molds on your shoes.
 Therefore, before storing, clean your shoes with dust or bristled brush and let them dry in fresh air for some time.

 Plastic bags prevent air from circulating and trapping moisture in them.
 This moisture encourages molds growth, due to which you will find mildews on your shoes after some time.

 When you store your shoes closer and winter is going on, I would advise you to install a light bulb in the closet.
 The reason is that the lightbulb releases heat energy that reduces the air’s humidity and makes a favorable environment for storing the shoes.

 Final Thoughts about Prevention of Shoes from Molds

 Hot to get molds out of shoes?
 I hope this article might have helped you answer all the possible questions roaming in your mind regarding removing molds from shoes.
 It is important to treat your shoes for removing molds and prevention against them so that your shoes’ quality does not deteriorate and does not affect your health.